gvwilson/thirdbit/src/fiction/iffy/index.md

 She hadn't meant to stop,
 but then Honesty caught her eye and smiled in the middle of a chorus without missing a beat.
-De had only seen each other half a dozen times since then, but each time had been—
+They had only seen each other half a dozen times since then, but each time had been—

 "Sorry?" she said belatedly.